imagineLife/big-site/content/redis/data-types/intro.md

 - HDEL will delete a subkey/val
 - HINCRBY & HINCRBYFLOAT can be used too
 - HKEYS & HVALS work too

+## Lists
+- ordered
+- duplicates are allowed
+- elements can be added (@ left or right) or inserted
+- can be used for stacks + queues
+- implemented as a linked list

+### List Method Overview
+- `LPUSH`: add an element to the left of the list
+- `RPUSH`: add an element to the right of the list
+- `LPOP`: remove an element from the left of the list
+  - this command will return the item that has been removed
+- `RPOP`: remove an element from the right of the list
+  - this command will return the item that has been removed
+- `LLEN <key>` gets the length of the item
+- `LRANGE <key> <start> <stop>`
+- `LINDEX <key <idx>`
+- `LINDEX <key <idx>`

+### Implementing Queues With Arrays
+First in last out.
+Add elements to the queue with `rpush`.
+Remove elements from the queue with `lpop`.